You are here

 CORI and SORI — The student completes the necessary forms to authorize a search of Massachusetts records for past criminal or sexual offenses known as CORI (Criminal Offender Record Information) and SORI (Sex Offender Registry Information), and will be asked to show their government-issued photo identification (driver’s license/state ID/U.S. Passport).
 The CORI and SORI completion process occurs at new student orientations at the beginning of Health Sciences programs, and annually thereafter.

-Supplemental/National County Records Search — When Health Sciences students create their online account with CastleBranch/MyCB, they will order their supplemental background check.
-The three basic coverage components of this Supplemental background check include: Social Security Verification, Residency History, and County Criminal Records.
+Supplemental/National County Records Search — When Health Sciences students create their online account with Viewpoint, they will order their supplemental background check.
+This background check includes Social Security Verification, Residency History, County Criminal Records, Sexual Offender Registry, Healthcare Fraud and Abuse, and Office of the Inspector General (OIG) Exclusions.